Skip to Content

 GLD ePortfolio Content Guide [pdf]

 This is the document you will use to guide you in creating the structure and content of your GLD ePortfolio.
-Helpful writing prompts included.
+Helpful writing prompts are included.

 GLD Rubric [pdf]